 Given two vertex sets $U$ and $V$, we denote $U \times V$ to be the edge set $\{uv: u \in U, v \in V\}$.
-A \textit{bipartite} graph $G = (L \cup R, E)$ is a graph where $L$ and $R$ are disjointed vertex sets and the edge set $E \subseteq L \times R$.
-A \textit{biclique} graph is a complete biparitite graph $G = (L \cup R, E)$ where $E = L \times R$ and we denote it as $\{L, R\}$ for short.
-A \textit{biclique partition} of a graph $G$ is a collection of biclique subgraph of $G$ such that every edge of $G$ is in exactly one biclique of the collection. \textit{Minimum biclique partition problem} on $G$ is to find a biclique partition with the minimum size and we denote that size to be $\bp(G)$.
+A \textit{bipartite} graph $G = (L \cup R, E)$ is a graph where $L$ and $R$ are disjointed vertex sets with the edge set $E \subseteq L \times R$.
+A \textit{biclique} graph is a complete bipartite graph $G = (L \cup R, E)$ where $E = L \times R$ and we denote it as $\{L, R\}$ for short.
+A \textit{biclique partition} of a graph $G$ is a collection of biclique subgraphs of $G$ such that every edge of $G$ is in exactly one biclique of the collection.
+The \textit{minimum biclique partition problem} on $G$ is to find a biclique partition with the minimum number of bicliques in the collection and we denote that value to be $\bp(G)$.